pulp/pulp_rpm/CONTRIBUTING.rst

 The contents of this file are reStructuredText formatted text that will be used as the content of the news file entry.
 You do not need to reference the issue or PR numbers here as towncrier will automatically add a reference to all of the affected issues when rendering the news file.

+.. _coverage-update:

+Coverage update
+***************

+The coverage.md file contains a table that keeps track of how well features are backed by functional tests.
+If you are adding a new feature or updating the existing one, specify in this table whether it has any coverage, partial of full coverage.
+Every update to this table should be accompanied with a functional test.